wasdk/WebAssemblyStudio/README.md

 WasmFiddle
 ====
-This repository contains the WasmFiddle website source code.
+This repository contains the Web Assembly Studio website source code.

 Running your own local copy of the website
 ===